 Handling Extraordinary Items in EPS

 When analyzing a company’s financial health through EPS, it’s crucial to understand how extraordinary items can impact the figures.
-These one-time events, such as asset sales or unusual losses, can distort the EPS and make it harder to assess the company’s true financial performance.
+These one-time events, such as asset sales or unusual losses, can distort the EPS and make it harder to assess the company’s actual financial performance.

 Excluding One-Time Events from EPS Calculations